2022 Campeones Cup

 The match featured New York City FC, winners of the 2021 MLS Cup, and Atlas, the winners of the 2022 Campeón de Campeones.
-New York City FC hosted the match on September 14, 2022, at Yankee Stadium.
-NYCFC won 2–0 with goals from Alexander Callens and Maximiliano Moralez while starting several reserve players.
+New York City FC hosted the match on September 14, 2022, at Yankee Stadium in New York, New York, United States.
+New York City won 2–0 with goals from Alexander Callens and Maximiliano Moralez while starting several reserve players.
 They became the third consecutive MLS team to win the Campeones Cup.